propelli22/quizconst/README.md

 Projekti toteutettu osana Business College Helsingin ohjelmistokehittäjänä toimiminen -kurssia, 2024-2025

+## ENGLISH VERSION MISSING INFORMATION THAT IS ON THE FINNISH VERSION!
 # Quizconst 🇬🇧

 Quizconst is a multiplayer trivia game where you can compete against your friend in different subjects, and figure out whos the smartest in the group.